Fort Amherst: Current use

-In the late 1970s a group of enthusiasts were given permission by the Ministry of Defence to start tidying up the site, with the intention of restoring the fort.
-In 1980 the fort was purchased from the ministry by the Fort Amherst and Lines Trust and public open days began.
+During August 1977 a group of enthusiasts were given permission by the Ministry of Defence to start tidying up the site, with the intention of restoring Fort Amherst.
+During April 1980 Fort Amherst was purchased from the Ministry of Defence by the Fort Amherst and Lines Trust and public open days began.

-Fort Amherst is now managed and operated by the Fort Amherst Heritage Trust, a Registered Charity, which opens the fort to visitors every day of the year and provides daily tours at 11am and 2pm (subject to changes).
-The trust have also run a programme of regular events, including ghost tours, which typically take place on the first Friday evening of each month, and over-night paranormal investigations through the tunnels.
-Halloween tours have also taken place, where guests make their way through the dark rooms and passages.
+Fort Amherst is now managed and operated by the Fort Amherst Heritage Trust, a Registered Charity located along Dock Road in Chatham.
+The Fort Amherst Heritage Trust opens Fort Amherst to visitors every day of the year and provides daily Tunnel Tours at 11am and 2pm (subject to changes).
+Fort Amherst Heritage Trust have also run a programme of regular events, including Ghost Tours, which typically take place on the first Friday evening of each month, and over-night Ghost Watch paranormal investigations within the tunnels.
+Halloween Tours have also taken place, where guests make their way through the dark rooms and passages.

+Students from the Kent Institute of Art & Design (KIAD) at Fort Pitt in Rochester, used to dress as the undead, vampires, demons and skeletons and then hide, so as to surprise visitors during the Halloween Tour.
+On 31 October 1985 sound effects were used during the Halloween Tour to make it more genuine.
+Ghosts are known to haunt Fort Amherst, and one is the Little Drummer Boy who is a headless ghost that walks through the brick-lined passages of Fort Amherst.
+The Little Drummer Boy can be heard tapping or drumming.
+Some visitors to Fort Amherst report feeling a chill in the air or a gentle tap on their shoulders.
+After this, the sound of the Little Drummer Boy stops as the headless ghost walks past the visitors.
+After walking by, the spooky noises of the Little Drummer Boy then start again.

-Some of the cannons are fired on Sundays throughout the year and periodically during school holidays.
+Some of the cannons are fired on Sundays throughout the year and periodically during the school holidays.

-The fort was one of the filming locations for the 1986 Warner Bros. film The Mission and the 2011 film Sherlock Holmes: A Game of Shadows as well as the 2015 BBC TV adaptation of Agatha Christie's Partners in Crime.
+Fort Amherst was one of the filming locations for the 1986 Warner Bros. film The Mission and the 2011 film Sherlock Holmes: A Game of Shadows as well as the 2015 BBC TV adaptation of Agatha Christie's Partners in Crime.

-On Sundays, during the summer 2008 season, the fort was open to the public, without charge, to promote the Great Lines Heritage Park and the proposed World Heritage Site application for Chatham Dockyard and its Defences.
+On Sundays, during the summer 2008 season, Fort Amherst was open to the public, without charge, to promote the Great Lines Heritage Park and the proposed World Heritage Site application for Chatham Dockyard and its Naval Defences.

-In 2012 the 200th anniversary of the establishment, under Royal Warrant of the Royal Engineers at Brompton Barracks (the Royal School of Military Engineering), was marked by a team of Royal Engineers designing, building and assembling the Bicentenary Bridge.
-The bridge leads to a part of the fort also known as Spur Battery and to the Inner Lines - the Napoleonic defensive ditches.
-These parts are accessible only at special times and during guided visits.
+In 2012 the 200th anniversary of the establishment, under Royal Warrant of the Royal Engineers at Brompton Barracks (the Royal School of Military Engineering), was marked by a team of Royal Engineers designing, building and assembling the Bicentenary Bridge which leads to a part of Fort Amherst also known as Spur Battery and to the Inner Lines, that were the Napoleonic Defensive Ditches.
+These parts of Fort Amherst are accessible only at special times and during guided visits.

-In 2012 the fort received about 20,000 visitors.
+During 2012 Fort Amherst received about 20,000 visitors.

-In 2014 the main gates to Fort Amherst were refurbished by a group of Sappers from 1 Royal School of Military Engineering Regiment as part of their Class 1 Welding trade course.
-This was the last Welder specific Class 1 trade course.

-Fort Amherst Halloween Horrors

-Fort Amherst Halloween Horrors started in 1983 as a fundraiser for Fort Amherst.
-It is currently the oldest scare attraction in Europe, let alone the UK and is still fully run by volunteer scare actors.
-It is Medway's most talked about and most attended yearly event.

-In 2015 it won a Scare Award for most outstanding achievement.

-It is the only scare attraction in the UK that allows live scare actors to safely touch, grab and pull the public who go to the event.
-This is what makes it different to other scare attractions and why visitors come from all over the country to enjoy their Halloween at Fort Amherst.